 Boiling speed and capacity were critical factors.
-When we timed how long each kettle took to boil 1 quart of room-temperature water, averages ranged from 4 1/2 to 6 1/2 minutes.
+When we timed how long each kettle took to boil 1 quart of room-temperature water, averages ranged from about 4 1/2 to about 5 1/2 minutes.
 (This takes roughly 9 minutes in a covered saucepan at high heat.)
 We were pleased to discover that the fastest kettle was also one of the largest.
 It holds 60 ounces—more than double the capacity of the smallest kettle in our lineup.
 Although you won’t need that much for a cup of tea, it’s ideal for reconstituting a large amount of stock base or preparing a water bath for delicate cheesecakes or custards.

 Finally, since boiling water can cause serious burns, a good kettle should feel comfortable and secure.
 One kettle, which had a slightly rounded bottom, wobbled and rocked on its base instead of connecting tightly.
 We also disliked models with lids that flipped back quickly or had pinch-buttons set into their lids; the former flicked hot water back at our hands, and the latter put our fingers uncomfortably close to hot water and steam.
 Our favorites had hinged lids that lifted slowly at the push of a button as well as comfortable handles that made them easy to hold steady, even when pouring from a full boiling kettle.
 Because even kettles will occasionally need cleaning, we also preferred models with wide openings and minimal small parts inside.

 In the end, a newcomer joined our old favorite at the top of the class.
 Both have glass pitchers that allow us to see the water level at a glance, and their light-up indicators are bright and visible.
 They feel good in your hand, pour neatly, and sit securely on their bases.
 They’re also speedy; both are able to boil a quart of water in fewer than 5 minutes.
-The OXO On Clarity Cordless Glass Electric Kettle ($79.95) holds a generous 60 ounces of water and is ideal for cooks who want to boil large quantities of water quickly.
-For a slightly smaller kettle that performs just as well at a lower price, the 48-ounce Capresso Silver H2O Electric Kettle ($55.69) is our Best Buy.
+The OXO Brew Cordless Glass Electric Kettle holds a generous 60 ounces of water and is ideal for cooks who want to boil large quantities of water quickly.
+For a slightly smaller kettle that performs just as well at a lower price, the 48-ounce Capresso Silver H2O Electric Kettle is our Best Buy.